EitanBeCe/custom-hook2/README.md

-- Here I've been training a simple custom hook with 2 counters
+- Here I've been creating a custom useHttp hook.
+And using FirebaseAPI